Residence Life & Housing Policies and Regulations

 Residence Hall Room Contract

 Each resident, and the resident's parent or guardian if under the age of 18 at the time of arrival, is required to acknowledge a Residence Hall Room Contract.
 By acknowledging the Residence Hall Room Contract, the resident agrees to abide by the terms listed in the Contract, as well as the Student Handbook and all other University publications.
-Residents who fail to abide by regulations may be referred to Student Development.
+Residents who fail to abide by regulations may be referred to Student Accountability & Conflict Transformation.

 Housing Assignments

-Housing assignments are for the full academic year, except for students graduating mid-year, on study abroad/study away, military affiliated obligations, attending a University-approved program off campus, changing to part-time status, withdrawing, or experiencing extenuating circumstances as approved by the Office of Housing.
+Housing assignments are for the full academic year (fall and spring semesters), except for students who are graduating mid-year, on study abroad/study away, have military affiliated obligations, are attending a University-approved program off campus, or changing to part-time status, withdrawing, or experiencing extenuating circumstances as approved by the Office of Housing.
 Resident students who withdraw from the University or drop to part-time status during the course of a term are responsible for room costs for the remainder of the semester.
 Board refunds will be granted in accordance with the refund policy.
-Resident students who are removed from housing due to a conduct sanction will not receive a refund, except for a prorated meal plan refund, unless required by federal, state, or other regulation.
+Resident students who are removed from housing due to an accountability sanction will not receive a refund, except for a prorated meal plan, unless required by federal, state, or other regulation.

 Incoming first-year and transfer students are assigned to housing in the weeks prior to their arrival.
 Returning students choose their housing assignment during the housing selection process.
 The University reserves the right to change room assignments after the upperclass housing selection process.